African-American literature: Reconstruction Era Literary Contributors

 After the end of slavery and the American Civil War, a number of African American authors wrote nonfiction works about the condition of African Americans in the United States.
-Many African American women wrote about the principles of behavior of life during the period.
+A number of African American women wrote about the principles of behavior of life during the period.
 African-American newspapers were a popular venue for essays, poetry and fiction as well as journalism, with newspaper writers like Jennie Carter (1830–1881) developing a large following.